Authorities search Gillespie Lake in Denita Hedden case

 Hedden’s family and investigators said they’re going to keep pushing forward until they find out what happened to her.
 Sheriff Khal said information from the public can play a key part in solving the mystery.

 “It doesn’t matter what it is, we still come and check it out.
-I mean, even if the people may not be tired and maybe a little ridiculous, will still come and check it out,” he said.
+I mean, even if the people may not be tied in and may be a little ridiculous, we'll still come and check it out,” he said.